sachinbro/Romanized-Unicode-Typing-Nepali-/README.md

 # nepali-typing
 Find your Typing speed in real time.
 Wanna help grow the project?
-Go on and clone this repo and make it bigger
+Go on and clone this repo and make it bigger.

 ## Project setup
 ```